About Me

 Since then I’ve written for daily and weekly newspapers, and published government journals.
 I served as the public relations officer for the Defense Finance and Accounting Service for five years, and managed the development of some of the first Department of Defense web sites.
 I also spent some time in front of the camera as the assistant producer and occasional host of the local access cable program Mystery Readers Corner.

 My first novel, With Nine You Get Vanyr (written with the late great Teri Smith), finaled in the Science Fiction/Fantasy and Humor categories of the 2008 Indie Book Awards.
-A recent short story, “Hero Material” is featured in Here Be Dragons: Tales of DragonCon, which also boasts stories by Quinn Yarbro, Jody Lynn Nye and Robert Asprin.
-Other short stories can be found in the anthologies Strange Pleasures 2 & 3.
+My short stories have appeared everywhere from Asimov’s to the anthologies of Zombies Need Brains.

 On the personal side, I’m married to the wonderfully insane Greg Uchrin, author of the cartoon blog Intravenous Caffeine.
 We live in a weird little corner of northern Virginia at the beck and call of a sweet black cat, watched over the ghost of his gracious predecessor.
 Both are kindly masters.
 The ninja squirrels camped in the yard are another matter entirely.